 SFTP (Secure File Transfer Protocol) is a method of moving files from one computer to another over the Internet.
-It can be used to upload files from your computer to remote systems such as Polaris and Nova.
+It can be used to upload files from your computer to remote systems such as Nova.
 It can also be used to download files from remote systems to your computer.
 Regular FTP is not allowed in your class as it does not provide a secure means to move website files.
 If your class allows it, you may also use Web Authoring Software instead.

 We recommend using a full client such as Core FTP.
 Core FTP LE is available for use free of charge for unlimited personal and educational use.
 See their website for details: http://www.coreftp.com/